backupsonbackupsrobby-cyber/kuramoto/README.md

 For more and better details, [this talk](https://www.youtube.com/watch?v=5zFDMyQ8z8g) by the great Steven Strogatz is a nice primer.

-## Requirements
-- numpy
-- scipy
-- matplotlib
-- For the examples:
-  - bctpy
-  - networkx
-  - seaborn

 ## Tests
 Run tests with
 ```bash